 The UK trade mark class system is based on the international classification known as the Nice Classification.
 This system is widely recognised and used by multiple countries worldwide.
 It provides a standardised approach to classify goods and services, making it easier to register and protect trade marks globally.

-When an application for a trade mark is made, the applicant is required to apply for the brand in connection with the relevant goods and services, which then need to be described and put into the correct class.
-If the application is granted successfully, the trade mark will protect that brand in connection with those goods and services.
+When applying for a trade mark, the applicant is required to apply for the mark in connection with the relevant goods and services, which then need to be described and put into the correct class.
+If the application is granted successfully, the trade mark will protect that mark in connection with those goods and services.
 So, if I have the brand “XYZ” registered for books in class 16, I should be able to stop third parties from using that brand in connection with books, but not necessarily for other goods or services.

-And this is why “Penguin” can be registered as a trade mark by several companies – they’ll each be registered under a different class.
+This is why “Penguin” can be registered as a trade mark by several companies.
+Each registration is under a different class.

 Getting your trade mark classes correct is very important for a number of reasons, not least that as part of a trade mark application the fees are calculated on the number of classes applied for.
 Additionally, if the wrong term is put into the wrong class at the application stage, the Intellectual Property Office will ask you to move that term into the correct class, which can mean additional paperwork and additional costs.

-A trade mark is a legal right to prevent others from using that brand.
-All of the lawyers at Briffa are experts in trade mark law.
-We know how to future proof your brand and we can advise you on what trade mark classes would be beneficial for your business.
-Why not get in contact for a free consultation to discuss the world of trade mark classes and to learn how we can help?
+All of the team at Briffa are experts in trade mark law.
+We know how to future-proof your brand and we can advise you on what trade mark classes would be beneficial for your business.
+Why not get in contact for a free consultation to discuss the world of trade mark classes and learn how we can help your business?